Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 ## Best practices

-While notification modals can make meetings more effective, they also can derail meetings if too obtrusive.
-In general, use notification modals sparingly and make sure they follow these guidelines.
+While meeting notification modals can make calls more effective, they also can derail calls if too obtrusive.
+Allowing the organizer to share this content and participants to quickly view and interact with it is paramount to a good experience.
+In general, use the modals sparingly and make sure they follow these guidelines.

 ### Navigation